Roestdev/hebrew_accents/DESIGN.md

 </br>

-# Basis of the design
+# Design decision

-I decided too use the layout as  mentioned in the `Biblia Hebraica Stuttgartensia` which is a cornerstone of biblical scholarship,  providing essential resources for the study of the Hebrew Bible and its interpretation.
+I chose to utilize the layout outlined in the `Biblia Hebraica Stuttgartensia` which is a cornerstone of biblical scholarship,  providing essential resources for the study of the Hebrew Bible and its interpretation.

 On top of that a correction of the errors regarding the Unicode characters `HEBREW ACCENT ZARQA` and `HEBREW ACCENT ZINOR` as mentioned by Helmut Richter will be added.

 ### Note

-The ordering of the accent used in the  `Biblia Hebraica Stuttgartensia` is very similar to the ones from `Gesenius`, `William Wickes` and `James D. Price`.

-For now the division into groups of the disjunctives will not be implemented, because they were added not so long ago and scholar views differ too much.
+- For now the division into groups of the disjunctives will not be implemented, because they were added not so long ago and scholar views differ too much.